Regularization by noise for rough differential equations driven by Gaussian rough paths: Introduction

-Our strategy to tackle the problem of uniqueness for poorly regular coefficients of Equation \eqref{eq:RDE_first} may be summerize as follow, and is inpired by the work of Davie \cite{davieIndividualPathUniqueness2011a}.
-In order to compensate the lack of Girsanov transform in this setting, we rely on a flow transformation presented in the rough path setting in \cite{riedelRoughDifferentialEquations2017}.
+Our strategy to tackle the problem of uniqueness of Equation \eqref{eq:RDE_first} with singular coefficients may be summarize as follow, and is inspired by the work of Davie \cite{davieIndividualPathUniqueness2011a}.
+In order to compensate the lack of \blue{a} Girsanov transform in this setting, we rely on a flow transformation presented in the rough path setting in \cite{riedelRoughDifferentialEquations2017}.
 Indeed, it allows us to consider the regularization properties of the flow of the driftless equation.
-Furthermore, in order to replace the Kolmogorov equations arrising in a Brownian context, we will use some Malliavin calculus in a Gaussian rough path setting, which have been developped by several authors \cite{baudoinProbabilityLawsSolutions2016,cass2010densities,cass2009non,louLocalTimesStochastic2017,cass2015smoothness,gess2020density,inahama2014malliavin}
+Furthermore, in order to replace the Kolmogorov equations arising in a Brownian context, we will use some Malliavin calculus in a Gaussian rough path setting, which have been developed by several authors \cite{baudoinProbabilityLawsSolutions2016,cass2010densities,cass2009non,louLocalTimesStochastic2017,cass2015smoothness,gess2020density,inahama2014malliavin}